 - Research experience or undergraduate training in aquaculture, physiology, nutrition, aquatic health and/or molecular biology (project specific)

 - Demonstrated experience in aquaculture growth or feeding experiments and laboratory analytical analysis

 - Keen interest in and desire for a career in aquaculture and/or marine ecology

 - Select your project, and check you meet the eligibility and selection criteria;

-- Contact the Primary Supervisor, A/Prof Andrew Bridle, if you have any questions about the project; and
+- Contact the Primary Supervisor, A/Prof Andrew Bridle to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.